hidefromkgb/DPengine/readme.md

 ## Release notes

-All three major desktop operating systems (Windows, Linux and OS X) finally got their native GUI frameworks, and now it\`s high time to add the remaining DP functionality missing from DPE!
+All three major desktop operating systems (Windows, Linux and OS X) finally got their native GUI frameworks, and now it\`s high time to add the remaining DP functionality missing from DPE:

+1. Extended behaviours
+1. Interactions
+1. Speech
+1. Games
+1. Profiles
+1. Screensaver
+1. Screen movement restriction (tab 2)
+1. [!DP] Parallelize sprite processing in frontend
+1. [!DP] Move rendering options from tray menu to tab 3
+1. [!DP] Add OS-specific options to tab 3
+1. [!DP] Do something with networking on Win9x and WinXP

 ## License